hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ### Monitor multi-tier application from SkyWalking UI

 When the multi-tier *music* app gets deployed, the agents built with each microservice will start collecting application data and post it to the SkyWalking OAP.
-The multi-tier *music* application metrics will be available in the SkyWalking UI, under *General Service* tab:
+The multi-tier *music* application metrics will be available in the SkyWalking UI, under the *General Service* tab:

 ![](/img/multl-tier-app.png)